PaoloDiBello/paolodibello/README.md

 ## 🌱 **What I do**

-- Build scalable web app using React
+- Build scalable web apps using React
 - Develop cross-platform mobile apps using React-native
 - Create backend server applications using Node and Express